 |Dunbrody Famine Ship at The Quay, New Ross|

 There was a re-enactment of two women, one called Anne White whose husband was sickly and their five kids were put-up in third class.
-Another lady called Mary O’Brien was in first class and looked down on poor Mary, who unfortunately did not survive the long journey, nor her husband, but the kids made it to New York.
+Another lady called Mary O’Brien was in first class and looked down on poor Anne, who unfortunately did not survive the long journey, nor her husband, but the kids made it to New York.
 We looked around the cramped cabins that held 4-6 people to each bed.
 Captain Baldwin was a fantastic person, who managed to keep the mortality rate unusually low and he worked on the ship for twenty years, he got paid a salary of £1000.
 He was extremely dedicated and cared deeply for his passengers.

 Our visit to Gorey, Co.Wexford, was really enjoyable, and educational – especially as the Amber Springs Hotel catered so well to everyone’s needs.